pawarpratiksha431998/Social-Media-Analytics/README.md

 # Tools
 Excel | SQL | Power BI | Tableau
 # Highlights
--Built dashboards for engagement, audience growth, and campaign performance.
+- Built dashboards for engagement, audience growth, and campaign performance.
--Wrote SQL queries for KPIs like CTR, conversions, and ROAS.
+- Wrote SQL queries for KPIs like CTR, conversions, and ROAS.
--Analyzed audience and ad performance to optimize marketing outcomes.
+- Analyzed audience and ad performance to optimize marketing outcomes.
--Delivered data-driven insights to improve campaign strategy and ROI.
+- Delivered data-driven insights to improve campaign strategy and ROI.